morkai/walkner-ipt-vision/readme.md

   * `tools.matchingRate` - the matching rate reported by the device.
   * `tools.lowerThreshold` - the lower threshold defined in the tool.
   * `tools.upperThreshold` - the upper threshold defined in the tool.
+* `keyence-cv-x` - extra properties correspond to values sent by the the device as part of the result log response (each `key=value` pair must be separated by a comma `,`).
-* `cognex-is2000` - extra properties correspond to values send by the the device as part of the results UDP frame (each `key=value` pair must be separated by a tab `\t`).
+* `cognex-is2000` - extra properties correspond to values sent by the the device as part of the results UDP frame (each `key=value` pair must be separated by a tab `\t`).